arunkumar9t2/arunkumar.dev/_posts/2018-12-20-dagger-recipes-illustrative-step-by-step-guide-to-achieve-constructor-injection-in-workmanager.md

             @NonNull WorkerParameters workerParameters);
 ```

-Before we discuss about exposing `workerParameters` binding, let's get the setting custom `WorkerFactory` instance out of the way.
+Before we discuss about exposing `workerParameters` as a binding, let's get the setting custom `WorkerFactory` instance out of the way.
 WorkManager uses a `ContentProvider` by default to intialize itself (that's how it gets `application` context).
-We can disable this by using `tools:remove="node"` in AndroidManifest.
+We can disable this by using `tools:node="remove"` in AndroidManifest.

 #### Setting custom WorkerFactory instances